Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Galaxy Formation and Cosmology

-The WFST shape catalog will manifest itself by the 7 (WFS) or 20 (DHS) times deeper imaging and multi-band photometry than SDSS, and the signal-to-noise ratio of Weak lensing analysis around galaxies will increase by a factor of 3, leading to an accuracy in halo mass estimation enhanced by a factor of $\sim 2$.
+WFST shape catalog will manifest itself by 7 (WFS) or 20 (DHS) times deeper imaging and multiband photometry than SDSS, and the signal-to-noise ratio of Weak lensing analysis around galaxies will increase by a factor of 3, leading to an accuracy in halo mass estimation enhanced by a factor of $\sim 2$.
 Fig.~\ref{fig:wfst_sims_3} depicts the improved uncertainty in WFST measurement (red dots) compared to SDSS galaxy-galaxy lensing measurement (green dots).
-Within the halo virial radius, the WFST shape catalog alone is predicted to shrink the errorbar by a factor of 2.5. \\
+Within the halo virial radius, the WFST shape catalog alone is predicted to shrink the errorbar by a factor of 3/5 in the WFS/DHS field compared to SDSS due to number density.